 Restruder 9/17/2023 – 9/23/2023 Updates

-One of the issues from the last semester that I wanted to improve is that the diameter sensor for the Restruder.
-While looking at the previous diameter sensor, we noticed that the sensor was not performing up to the standard we wanted and I was tasked with finding a alternative for this sensor.
+One of the issues from last semester that I wanted to improve is the diameter sensor for the Restruder.
+While looking at the previous diameter sensor, we noticed that the sensor was not performing up to the standard we wanted, and I was tasked with finding an alternative for this sensor.

 Prevoius Diameter Sensor